EQ8 Collector’s Edition BOB Block libraries

 If you like designing and making your own quilts with EQ8 and AccuQuilt, check out some of my other products.

 Find GO!
-Friendly patterns and more Add-on EQ8 Block Libraries including the original 216 Four Patch Mix & Match designs, Nine Patch Party, Five Patch Fun, Sweet Sixteen and three sets of BOB libraries.
+Friendly patterns and more Add-on EQ8 Block Libraries including the original 216 Four Patch Mix & Match designs, Nine Patch Party, Five Patch Fun, Sweet Sixteen, English Paper Piecing and four sets of BOB libraries.

 Published – Autumn Aglow Quilt